Hot Air Balloon Statistics [Total Accidents, Crashes, and Deaths]

 - 2012-Present: Zero

-Considering that hot air balloons do not have steering wheels and only use wind direction for speed, a lot of factors can be pointed out as causes of these misadventures.
+Considering that hot air balloons do not have steering wheels and only use wind direction for speed, these accidents can be attributed to many different factors.

 Wind direction can cause hot air balloons to go off course.
-In harsh weather conditions, hot air balloons do not stand a chance, so flying in the storm is a definite no. Fortunately, this hazard can be avoided by careful planning of flight schedules and weather mapping.
+In harsh weather conditions, hot air balloons do not stand a chance.
+Fortunately, this hazard can be avoided by careful planning of flight schedules and weather mapping.

-Over the course of years, manufacturers have been improving greatly in producing quality hot air balloons.
-Today, balloons undergo multiple tests in order to check their vulnerability in certain conditions.
-Manufacturers also ensure preventive efforts to minimize future incidents and injuries.
+Over the years, manufacturers have improved the quality of hot air balloon manufacturing.
+Today, balloons undergo multiple tests in order to check their durability and safety in different conditions.
+Manufacturers also make preventive efforts to minimize future incidents and injuries.

 Read our post to learn how safe hot air balloons are.

 Hot air balloon manufacturers produce hot air balloons based on quality, design, and application.
-Whether they’re used for for tourism, marketing, or competition, these are five of the top manufacturers in the United States:
+These are five of the top manufacturers in the United States:

 - Firefly Balloons